dbellettini/php-kata-sandbox/README.md

 PHP Kata Sandbox
 ================
-This is a simple skeleton for starting a TDD Kata in PHP
+This is a simple skeleton for starting a TDD Kata in PHP.
+I find this useful when I develop a new PHP library from scratch.

 ## Getting started
 To begin a new TDD Kata just ask composer to create a new project based on this repository.